-Never underestimate your power to put fear into perspective and take control of your life.
+Never underestimate your power you have to put fear into perspective and take control of your life.

-You learn fear, it is often what stops you from achieving the tasks, projects or goals you have set.
-All you want is the other side of fear, fear has power over you, it holds you back in life.
+Fear is something you learn that stops you from achieving the tasks, projects or goals you have set.
+All you want is the other side of fear.
+Yet, fear has power over you, it holds you back in life.
 As a young child, you were not fearful, you learnt how to be fearful during childhood from your parents, family, friends, environment.
 If it is fear that holds you back from achieving your goals then you need to put fear into perspective to take control of your goals in life.

 Is it Fear or Analysis Paralysis?